wghglory/gitbook/Basic/frontend/DOM事件.md

 ## document.DOMContentLoaded, window.onload, document.readyState

 1. The `DOMContentLoaded` event is fired when the initial HTML document has been completely loaded and parsed, **without waiting for stylesheets, images, and subframes to finish loading**.

     ```javascript
-    document.addEventListener("DOMContentLoaded", function(event) {
+    document.addEventListener('DOMContentLoaded', function(event) {
-      console.log("DOM fully loaded and parsed.
-Images might be loading");
+      console.log('DOM fully loaded and parsed.
+Images might be loading');
     });

-    for(var i = 0; i < 1000000000; i++)
+    for (var i = 0; i < 1000000000; i++) {
-    {
       // this synchronous script is going to delay parsing of the DOM.
 So the DOMContentLoaded event is going to launch later.
     }
     ```

 1. The `load` event is fired when everything has finished loading.

     ```javascript
-    window.addEventListener("load", function(event) {
+    window.addEventListener('load', function(event) {
-      console.log("All resources finished loading!");
+      console.log('All resources finished loading!');
     });
     ```

 1. The `Document.readyState` property of a document describes the loading state of the document.

     The readyState of a document can be one of following: